karkman/MMB-901_Metagenomics/Practicals/README.md

 cd ..
 ```

-The MAG quality control and taxonomic annotation will be run as a batch job.
-To be more efficient and just for practice, run them as separate batch jobs and start with the one that probably takes longer.
+The MAG quality control and taxonomic annotation will be run as a batch job to be more efficient and just for practice.
+Run them as separate batch jobs and start with the one that probably takes longer.
 Below you can find the scripts.
 Resources for the batch jobs are as follows:

 __CheckM2:__